Evolution of Nursing History Trends and Competencies

 Pathophysiology

 Nursing evolution is a systems-development concept rather than a disease process.
-As healthcare complexity grew, nursing shifted from task-only bedside support to autonomous assessment, clinical judgment, interdisciplinary collaboration, and population-level impact.
+As healthcare complexity grew, nursing shifted from task-only bedside support to autonomous assessment, clinical judgment, interdisciplinary collaboration, and population-level impact across acute, long-term, ambulatory, school, and community settings.

 Historical advances in hygiene, infection prevention, and structured training improved outcomes and professionalized nursing roles.
 Contemporary pressures, including staffing shortage and technology adoption, continue to reshape competency requirements.